Robert W. Scott

 Robert Walter "Bob" Scott (June 13, 1929 – January 23, 2009) was an American politician who served as the 67th Governor of North Carolina from 1969 to 1973.
 He was born and died in Haw River, North Carolina.

-The son of North Carolina Governor W. Kerr Scott, and grandson and nephew of state legislators, Scott was a dairy farmer.
+The son of North Carolina Governor W. Kerr Scott and First Lady Mary White Scott, and grandson and nephew of state legislators, Scott was a dairy farmer.

 Early life

+Scott was born in the rural community of Haw River, Alamance County, NC to W. Kerr Scott and Mary White Scott, and grew up on the family dairy farm.
+His father Kerr became very prominent in North Carolina politics, serving as the state's Agriculture Commissioner, Governor and as a US Senator.
+After high school, Bob Scott attended Duke University and North Carolina State College (now NC State University) - from which he graduated in 1952.
+He was married to Jessie Rae Osborne in 1951 and they had five children.
+Their daughter Meg Scott Phipps, would become an NC Commissioner of Agriculture.
+From 1953 to 1955 Scott served in the US Army Counter Intelligence Corps.
 In 1959 Scott and his wife were voted by the National Grange of the Order of Patrons of Husbandry as one of the five top "Young Grange Couples" in the country.

 Lieutenant governor

 1964 campaign and election

 In September 1963, the progressive wing of the North Carolina Democratic Party, led by Governor Terry Sanford and Bert Bennett, decided that they would support L. Richardson Preyer in the next gubernatorial election.
 The decision upset many Branchhead Boys and surprised Scott, who thought Preyer would be unpopular in eastern North Carolina.
 The following month Scott resigned from his position as head of the state Grange and began traveling across North Carolina to investigate his chances of winning a gubernatorial race.
 After deciding that the possibility was slim, he called a press conference in January 1964 to declare he would not seek the office of governor but would not rule out running for another office.
 In discussions with his advisers, Scott decided that he would not seek to become Commissioner of Agriculture like his father, deeming it to be a post of diminishing importance.
 He proposed seeking the office of Lieutenant Governor of North Carolina, though one of his advisers dismissed it as a "dead end".
 A week later his advisers changed their perception of the position, and several days after that Scott declared his candidacy for the Democratic nomination to the office.
 In his announcement he criticized the controversial Speaker Ban Law, a statute passed by the legislature late in the 1963 session that prevented members of the Communist Party and alleged subversives from delivering speeches at state universities.
 He called the law "not satisfactory" and said it portrayed university officials in a negative fashion.
 In the primary Scott faced Speaker of the State House of Representatives Clifton Blue and State Senator John Jordan.